COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Running the sampler
 ===================

 Now we can put it all together!
 You can run the sampler with the main :class:`~cosmic.sample.stroopwafel.AdaptiveSampler` class.
-The most important arguments are the parameter space, the total number of systems to evolve, the batch size, the BSE physics settings, the hit function, the ``derive_params`` function (if needed), and the rejection function.
+The most important arguments are the parameter space, the total number of systems to evolve, the batch size, the BSE and SSE physics settings, the hit function, the ``derive_params`` function (if needed), and the rejection function.
 See the API documentation (:class:`~cosmic.sample.stroopwafel.AdaptiveSampler`) for a full list of options.

 Let's try this out with a few examples.